-Imagine me standing on my rooftop with a megaphone, shouting:
+Imagine me wearing my most comfortable mom jeans, awkwardly balancing on my rooftop with a megaphone, yelling:

 Nature journaling is something I fell into when researching the Charlotte Mason method for our homeschool.
 We are at the end of our third year of homeschooling (phew!) and I can say with all honesty that nature study/journaling has been nothing short of a gift for both me and my kids.